 - What was the condition of the laboratory at the time of the investigation?

 - Does the laboratory utilize approved methods?
 30 TAC 319.11

 - Do observations and laboratory records indicate compliance with proper sampling and analysis protocols?
 30 TAC 319.11

 - Were there any concerns noted regarding analytical parameters evaluated at the time of the investigations?
 30 TAC 319.11

-- Were there any concerns noted regarding the laboratory’s QA/QC program?
-30 TAC 319.6 and Table 3 in 30 TAC 319.9 (Self-Monitoring and Quality Assurance Schedules)
+- Were there any concerns noted regarding the laboratory’s Quality Assurance program?
+30 TAC 319.6 and (Self-Monitoring and Quality Assurance Schedules)

-Laboratory training is recommended for operators that do not have laboratory training or experience.
+Laboratory training is recommended for operators that do not have training or experience.
 To obtain a list of approved classroom training providers, contact the Wastewater Licensing staff at 512-239-6133.
-You can also contact your local Small Business and Local Government Assistance (SBLGA) compliance specialist for training opportunities that may be available in your area through SBLGA’s EnviroMentor Program.
+You can also contact your local Small Business and Local Government Assistance (SBLGA) compliance specialist for assistance finding training.